 Batt Insulation is Often Installed in:

 Keep in mind that Batts are not a good choice in areas subject to moisture intrusion.

-Unfortunately there are many issues associated with batt insulation.
-Often during the installation process it becomes too compressed, or lacks compression resulting in gaps.
+Unfortunately there are many issues associated with batt insulation – generally due to installers who are rushed or lack the training and quality control required.
+During installation it can become too compressed, or lack compression resulting in gaps.
 This gap formation gets bigger overtime, resulting in even larger voids.
 Prominent gaps means reduced R-values and increased heat loss in your home.
-Furthermore, for every hole and puncture that is made in the plastic poly by drywall screws, creates another opening for air and moisture to enter your home.

 Disadvantages of Batt Insulation: